Building A Budget With Allocations - All Flexibility Levels

 How Funds Are Allocated

-The College and Career Programs Division in the Office of Secondary Schools consults with Principals and provides the School Finance Team the number of CTE teachers required by the school to maintain programming.
+The College and Career Programs Division in the Office of Secondary Schools consults with Principals and provides the School Finance Team with the number of CTE teachers required by the school to maintain programming.

-Budgeting Recommendations/Menus of Options
+Budgeting Recommendations/Menu of Options

-Based on a school’s master schedule, CTE Teachers can also teach core content courses.
-When budgeting for one teacher who teaches both CTE and Core courses, please use the option in which the teacher spends most of their time.
+Based on a school’s master schedule, CTE teachers can also teach core content courses.
+When budgeting for one teacher who teaches both CTE and core courses, please use the option in which the teacher spends most of their time.

 CTE positions that are allocated to schools are done so to meet the curricular programmatic requirements, sustain a quality program, and ensure continuity of a program of study.
 These allocations may be repurposed through a petition, and Principals must demonstrate how they will still meet any programmatic requirements (DCPS and citywide) with the proposed change.